Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese: Release

 The film was released by Netflix on June 12, 2019.
 Columbia Records also released a box-set album entitled Bob Dylan – The Rolling Thunder Revue: The 1975 Live Recordings to correspond with the release.

 Home media

-Rolling Thunder Review: A Bob Dylan Story by Martin Scorsese received director-approved special edition DVD and Blu-ray releases by The Criterion Collection on January 19, 2021.
+Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese received director-approved special edition DVD and Blu-ray releases by The Criterion Collection on January 19, 2021.

 Critical response

-Manohla Dargis of The New York Times says Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese is “at once a celebration and a rescue mission (it draws heavily on restored film footage), as well as another chapter in Scorsese’s decades-long chronicling of Dylan.”
+Manohla Dargis of The New York Times says Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese is "at once a celebration and a rescue mission (it draws heavily on restored film footage), as well as another chapter in Scorsese's decades-long chronicling of Dylan."
 It was also picked as one of the "Best Films of 2019 (so far)", by The New York Times.

 The film received an aggregate score of 86 on critical website Metacritic, indicating "universal acclaim".
 The film has a 93% freshness rating at Rotten Tomatoes as of February 2022.